flexi-framework/relexi/README.md

     ```

 ### Install FLEXI
-* Clone the required version of FLEXI from GitHub and build FLEXI with the standard compile flags
+* Clone the required version of FLEXI from GitHub and build it with the standard compile flags
     ```
     cd $ROOTDIR
     git clone https://github.com/flexi-framework/flexi-extensions.git